vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-03-03-multimodal-rag-application.markdown

 ### FAQ

-1. We will be using "ViT-L/14" to convert our multimodal data into it's respective embeddings.
+1. We will be using "ViT-L/14" to convert our multimodal data into its respective embeddings.
 2. LanceDB as our vector database to store the relevant embeddings.
 3. GTA-V Image Captioning dataset for our magic box.

 ### Environment Setup

-I am using a MacBook Air M1, and it's important to note that some kind of dependencies and configurations may vary depending on the type of system that you are running, so it's important to take that into account.
+I am using a MacBook Air M1, and it's important to note that some kinds of dependencies and configurations may vary depending on the type of system that you are running, so it's important to take that into account.

 Here are the steps to install the relevant dependencies